ChatDeBlofeld/seafile-arm-docker/README.md

 #### Volumes

 By default, all data are stored in the compose file directory.
 Feel free to remap the volumes wherever you need, for example on an external drive.
-Keep in mind that the Seafile volume is also used in the `reverse-proxy` service.
+Just be careful that the `seahub-data` volume is also used in the `reverse-proxy` service.

 ### Reverse-proxy configuration